Operations During Pandemic

 Q: Is there a disability presumption bill that awards uniformed members disabled by the COVID-19 illness a three-quarters disability pension?

-At this time, there is no presumptive bill.
+There is no presumptive bill.
 If you are a uniformed member disabled due to COVID-19, you bear the burden of showing that the disability was the natural and proximate result of an in-service accident, as defined by law, in order to qualify for a three-quarters disability pension.

 Q: If a member dies of COVID-19, will their beneficiaries be entitled to an Accidental Death Benefit?